robinluckey/bootstrap-6502/README.md

 The original version of the assembler was a short length of hand-assembled hex code.
-This resulted in a tiny program which, when fed a string of its own hex machine code, could emit its own object code.
+This resulted in a tiny program which, when fed a string of its own hex source code, could emit its own object code.

 From this starting point, each tiny feature was implemented using the features already available: first came support for line breaks, then white space, then